Andrew Stephens, PGA

 Director of Instruction

 Andrew Stephens is a Class A PGA Professional who is the co-founder and Director of Instruction at The Academy at the Stephens Golf Center.
-In just 6 years Andrew has become one of the best young instructors in the industry and has worked with hundreds of players ranging from beginners to PGA Tour players.
+Andrew has been recognized as one of the best young instructors in the industry and has worked with hundreds of players ranging from beginners to PGA Tour players.
 After a standout junior career where he was named the KY Post Player of the year in 2001, Andrew accepted a scholarship to play golf at the University of Kentucky.
 At Kentucky, Andrew was a part of the 2005 SEC Championship team, was a 5 time SEC Academic All-American, and was elected to the Frank G. Hamm Society of Character.

 Upon graduation, Andrew turned professional and competed on various tours nationwide for the next 5 years.
-Andrew’s professional career was highlighted by winning the professional division of the 2008 Kentucky Open and taking home the $10,000 first-place prize.
-Andrew still regularly competes in Kentucky PGA Section events.
+Andrew’s professional career was highlighted by winning the professional division of the 2008 Kentucky Open and taking home the $10,000 first-place prize and winning the 2018 Kentucky PGA Section Championship.
 He has successfully qualified for U.S. Open Sectionals 6 times throughout his playing career, narrowly missing qualifying for the U.S. Open in 2014 at Pinehurst by 2 strokes.
 He currently holds 4 course records, including Triple Crown Country Club (61), and Ft.
 Mitchell Country Club (63).

 Sara Stephens, PGA